stelligent/dromedary/README.md

 ## Core Demo Requirements

-The bootstrapping and the application must be capable of launching with a single _CloudFormation_ command and a CloudFormation button click
+Given a version-control repository, the bootstrapping and the application must be capable of launching from a single _CloudFormation_ command and a CloudFormation button click

-An application pipeline in CodePipeline must run in less than 10 minutes.
+An application pipeline in CodePipeline must go from commit to production in less than 10 minutes.

 It should be capable of running on a new AWS account without any additional setup.